rinongal/StyleGAN-nada/README.md

 * The argument to `--target_latents` can be either a directory containing a set of `.npy` w-space latent codes, or a list of individual files.
 * Please see the script for more details.

 We provide [example latent codes](https://drive.google.com/file/d/1E4lkAKJhZlfLeKOtKrRcqN-Te-8IotYm/view?usp=sharing) for the same identity used in our video.
 If you want to generate your own, we recommend using [StyleCLIP](https://github.com/orpatashnik/StyleCLIP), [InterFaceGAN](https://github.com/genforce/interfacegan), [StyleFlow](https://github.com/RameenAbdal/StyleFlow), [GANSpace](https://github.com/harskish/ganspace) or any other latent space editing method.

+**03/10/2021** We now provide editing directions for use in video generation.
+To use the built-in directions, omit the ```--target_latents``` argument.
+You can use specific editing directions from the available list by passing them with the ```--edit_directions``` flag.
+See ```generate_videos.py``` for more information. <br>

 ## Related Works

 The concept of using CLIP to guide StyleGAN generation results was introduced in [StyleCLIP](https://arxiv.org/abs/2103.17249) (Patashnik et al.).

-We invert real images into the GAN's latent space using [ReStyle](https://arxiv.org/abs/2104.02699) (Alaluf et al.)
+We invert real images into the GAN's latent space using [ReStyle](https://arxiv.org/abs/2104.02699) (Alaluf et al.).

+Editing directions for video generation were taken from [Anycost GAN](https://github.com/mit-han-lab/anycost-gan) (Lin et al.).

 ## Citation